 Since we have no idea what “two shades lighter than Navy” is, we request you select three colors for us to begin building your site with.
 We will need a color for the page background, a primary color, and an accent color.
 These three colors will make up the “theme” of your site.
-See our thumbnail samples page to see how three colors are used to develop a color theme.
 Many times these colors are present in such things as your logo, pictures, products, etc.

 If the colors are not obvious, you may try finding theme colors by clicking HERE to select your page background color, primary color, and accent color.
 Step 1 – Click in the area of your major theme color.
 Step 2 – View suggested theme light colors in a draft Web page.
 Step 3 – View suggested theme dark colors in a draft Web page.
 Record the hexadecimal number (i.e. #fcrcfd) for each color.

 Or, another alternative is to visit Kuler by Adobe and use some of the color themes they’ve already put together for you.
 Using this tool you may search the themes by keyword (such as “Lodge” or “Red”).
 One may also narrow the search a bit with the links on the left side.
 Or one may just click through as many themes as you have time for.

 Or, if you’d just like to see some colors, their names, and their hexadecimal number you may visit our color selection page.

 Color can have a profound impact on your prospective buyers, clients, or guests.
 The incorrect colors can negatively impact your sales or reservations, while the correct colors may trigger positive emotions motivating your visitors to buy or confirm a reservation from you.